-Your legal education will need to be your first priority during your time at King Hall, so we recommend that reliance on part-time employment should never be more than incidental.
-Even incidental part-time employment is discouraged for first-year students.
-In no event may any student undertake outside employment in excess of 20 hours a week and outside employment must not interfere with the full-time program of professional study.
+Your legal education will need to be your first priority during your time at King Hall, so we recommend that reliance on part-time employment should never be more than incidental, and even this is discouraged for firstyear students.
+In no event may any student undertake outside employment in excess of 20 hours a week, and outside employment must not interfere with the fulltime program of professional study.